BetterWayElectronics/ps4-nor-validator/README.md

 I also sell Syscon writing hardware here: https://betterwayelectronics.com.au/#hardware

-Provide your HWID (via the trial or provided application) and email it to sales(at)betterwayelectronics.com.au along with your proof of purchase to obtain your license key.
+Provide your HWID (via the provided application) and email it to sales(at)betterwayelectronics.com.au along with your proof of purchase to obtain your license key.

-Other users will only be able to validate one dump.

 ![End](https://i.imgur.com/iauhGcv.png)